pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

 - `RedirectHandler::setRequestHelper()` and `RedirectHandler::setSiteResolver()` methods have been removed.
 Pass instance of `Pimcore\Http\RequestHelper` & `Pimcore\Http\Request\Resolver\SiteResolver` to the constructor instead.
 - The `ContainerService::setEventDispatcher()` method has been removed and DocumentRenderer event listeners moved to`Pimcore\Bundle\CoreBundle\EventListener\FrontendDocumentRendererListener`

+- System Settings - Full Page Cache configuration changed from
+    ```yaml
+      pimcore:
+        cache:
+          ...
+    ```
+    to
+    ```yaml
+    pimcore:
+      fullpagecache:
+          ...
+    ```
+    in system.yml to avoid conflicts between output and data cache [#5369](https://github.com/pimcore/pimcore/issues/5369).
+If you are using custom config files then you have to migrate them manually.
+Also new config `pimcore:fullpage` is disabled by default, so you have to enable fullpage cache again in system settings.

 ## 6.3.0
 - Asset Metadata: character `~` is not allowed anymore for (predefined/custom) metadata naming.
 All existing and new metadata name with '~' converts to '---'.
 This change is introduced to support Localized columns in asset grid [#5093](https://github.com/pimcore/pimcore/pull/5093)